Page 7: - Dominican Republic - Tropical Motorcycle Adventure /w Pics

 Heidi & Tom do Samana Peninsula:

-Just about every day, we ride five or six miles along the north coast to our gym, and that means we are likely to hit rain once or twice a week.
-Last week we are caught in a downpour that conked out our bike.
-WTH, bikes are suppose to be able to get wet.
-We coast over to a driveway that leads up to a ranch.
-The rancher just happens to be at the gate.
-In the rain, the rancher comes over to talk and see if we needed any help.
-While trying to restart the bike he smelled gas and suggested we shut off the petcock, thinking we flooded it.
-He tells us he use to be into motorcycles when he was younger and was in a bad accident once and spent three months in the hospital.
+Almost every day Heidi and I ride six miles up the north coast to Gold’s gym, and that means we are likely to hit rain once or twice a week.
+Last week while caught in a downpour the motorcycle conked out.
+Ouch, bikes are supposed to be able to get wet.
+We coast over to a driveway that leads up to a ranch and the rancher just happens to be standing at the gate, he walks over to talk and see if we needed any help.
+While trying to restart the bike he smells gas and suggested we shut off the petcock, thinking we flooded it.
+He tells us he use to be into motorcycles when he was younger and had a bad accident once spending three months in a hospital.
 Anyway, he suggests we just wait a while before trying it again.
-He talked about his ranch, about when he lived in New York and how he likes his life here in the DR. Heidi mentions how we love the island.
+He talks about his ranch, about when he lived in New York and how he likes his life here in the DR. Heidi mentions how we love the island.
 He says “Yes, the island is beautiful but some of the people are not” We know what he means, we know first hand.
 Heidi says “Yes, there are bad people everywhere”

 After a few minutes, I try the bike again.
 It fires right up.
-Heidi and I both thank the rancher for his help and say it is nice talking with him.
+Heidi and I both thank the rancher for his help and say we enjoyed talking with him.

-I am getting ready to take Heidi on a six-day ride and chances are we will hit rain.
-I do not want to have the bike stall with her on board, ever, especially in a heavy rain.
-Because of the radiator on the engine and all the plastic cowling that goes along with it, the plug, wire and coil are hard to get at.
-Anyway, I purchase a can of WD-40 and spray it all over the plug and wire in an attempt to clean off any salt.
+We are getting ready for a week long ride to the east end of the island, and chances are we will hit rain.
+I do not want to have the bike stall with Heidi on board, ever, especially in a heavy rain.
+Because of the radiator on the engine and all the plastic cowling that goes along with that, the plug, wire and coil are hard to get to.
+I purchase a can of WD-40 and spray it all over the plug and wire in an attempt to clean off any salt.
 I will not know if I did any good until we get caught in another heavy rain.
 Fingers crossed.

 The north coast of the Dominican Republic, east of Cabarete is a beautiful ride filled with incredible scenery, palm trees and ocean surf.

 Our bike is a Yamaha DT-125 Enduro.
 I love the bike, we both do but the seat is not a touring seat.
-So that means when we are on a long tour we need to stop often.
-OK with us, that is the way we like to ride.
+So that means when we are on a long tour we need to stop often, but that’s OK with us, it’s the way we like to ride.

 When we see a spot to pull off the road with palm trees and an ocean view, we stop, rest our behinds and talk.
 We have this cruising system down.
 Our conversations are geared to our ride, our planned destinations, what we need to be thinking about while on the road and what we need to be looking out for.
-I light up inside when Heidi is into the conversation as much as I am.
-I am so lucky to have her as a riding partner.
-I have never been so in-sync with anyone.
-But, I know I need to be smart, I must constantly be vigilant, I must keep us safe and I need to help make it fun.
-It is not an easy job, but it is a job I accept with every ounce of my being.
-The payback is huge!
+My sprits light up, I am so lucky to have Heidi as a riding partner, we are so in-sync.
+Now I just need to be smart and constantly vigilant, safety is number one, fun is automatic after that.
+It is not an easy job, but it is a job I accept with every ounce of my being, the payback is huge.

 We love checking out the beachside homes here and envisioning the Robinson Crusoe life people must have who live in them.

-I see another nice looking spot to pull off the road but Heidi thought it intruding on the game if we rode through.
+Another nice looking spot to pull off the road, Heidi thinks we are intruding on the game if we rode past.
 We stop short of the beach and get off the bike.
 The players stop the game and tell us to pass.
 We tell them that we are just resting and will enjoy watching the game.
 I said “!Republica Dominica beisbol es primero!”
 (Dominican Republic baseball is number one!)

-Heidi enjoys taking photos of the scene and the local traffic.
+Heidi enjoys hanging around the motorcycle and taking photos of the local traffic and the scene.

 We pass through a few large cities and several beach communities before reaching the Samana peninsula.

-We stop for a rest and hydration at the village Sanchez that is at the start of the peninsula.
-Our plan is to loop around the peninsula riding through the village Samana, spending a couple nights in the village Las Galeras and a few in Las Terrenas.
-When we toured through here back in 1995’ there was no place to stay in Las Galeras and the road to Las Terrenas was so bad we never made it.
+Stopping to rest and hydration at the village Sanchez, this is the start of Samana peninsula.
+Our plan is to eventually loop the peninsula starting at the village Samana, then a couple nights in Las Galeras and then a few in Las Terrenas, sounds good.
+When we rode through here back in 1995’ there was no place to stay in Las Galeras and the road to Las Terrenas was so bad we never made it.
 However, the word is that things have changed a lot in the past fifteen years.
 We will see…

-Samana is a beautiful port city where sailboats often spend extended periods for its protection from the trade winds.
+Samana is a beautiful port city where sailboats spend extended periods of time because of the protection from the trade winds and hurricanes.
+Many boats never leave…

-Heidi and I spent a few nights here back in 95’.
-Back then, the city was real low key but on our way through this time, it feels like the city is bursting at the seams.
+We spent a few nights here back in 1995’, back then the city was real low key but on our way through this time it feels like the city is bursting at the seams.
 There is a huge cruise ship anchored off shore with hundreds, maybe thousands of tourists milling about.
 All we want to do is look at our guidebook and talk about where we want to spend the night.
-I pull in front of a row of open-air bars hoping to just sit, chat and order a couple bottles of water.
-Well, the bars are all hopping with tourists and pounding with loud music.
-Immediately a waiter tries to seat us but I tell him that the music is too loud.
-Then a woman rushes at me saying that the beer here is the coldest she has ever had.
+I pull in front of a row of open-air bars looking for a place to sit, chat and buy a couple bottles of water.
+Unfortunately, the bars are all hopping with tourists and pounding loud music.
+Immediately a waiter tries to seat us but the music is too loud.
+Then a tourist woman rushes at me saying that the beer here is the coldest she has ever had.
 I thanked them both.
-Heidi and I jumped back on the bike and rolled out of there ASAP.
-We agree to just wing-it and head for Las Galeras.
+Heidi and I jump back on the bike and roll out of ASAP.
+We agree to just wing-it and head for Las Galeras now.

-Heidi asks me if I know where I am going.
-I say “We just hug the coast.
-If we see water on our right, we are going the right way” Heidi gives me a little jab, which means ‘Yeah!
-OK Tom!’
-But I also knew is was a little ‘love jab’ because she knows I am confident I know what I am doing.
+Heidi asks if I know where I am going.
+“Sure, we just hug the coast.
+If we see water on our right, we are going the right direction” Heidi gives me a little jab, which means ‘Yeah!
+OK Tom---’ But I also knew it is a little ‘love jab’ because she knows I’m confident.

 Heidi notices some kids watching a baseball game.

-We like how people hang laundry.
-On a fence, on rocks or just about anywhere.
+We like how people hang laundry here, on a fence, on rocks or just about anywhere.

 Las Galeras is a stunningly gorgeous beach.
 When we lived here between 95’ and 97’, it was our favorite motorcycle destination.
 Back then, the road from Samana to here was all dirt with nothing but coconut plantations in between.
 Now there are several resorts and a few small communities.